Submitty/submitty.github.io/_docs/developer/project_ideas.md

    * Notifications

+   * Performance with larger datasets and automated refresh for new posts.

    Experience Required: Some programming experience, willingness to learn web and database development.

 3. **Instructor interface for Plagiarism Detection**